 Our Erasmus+ initiative has the above objective in view.
 In the framework of this project:

-– We identify trails leading through sites of cultural and natural interest in the Carpathian ranges where we are based
+– We identify trails leading through sites of cultural and natural interest in the mountain ranges where we live

 – Organise workshops on aerial photography, filmmaking and digital mapping that take the participants from their screens to explorations of the countryside